 My practice expanded rapidly over the years and I am tremendously proud of our reputation as the premier Aging Life Care Professional practice in Rochester.
 I find it incredibly rewarding to partner with families to untangle the complexities of elder care, navigate the service delivery system and help their aging loved ones “Age Well.”

-On a personal note, I have been happily married for 36 years and am the mother of three fantastic young adults.
-I have lived in the Brighton community for 33 years.
+On a personal note, I have been happily married for 38 years and am the mother of three fantastic young adults.
+I have lived in the Brighton community for 33 years and recently moved to Pittsford.
 I have personal experience with care giving as my father suffered from multiple chronic health issues and my dear mother had Alzheimer’s Disease.
 I’ve been there, the daughter with teenagers, a full-time job with way too much on my plate and horribly anxious about how to best help my parents!

-After 30 years of practice, I can honestly say that I love my career!
+After 32 years of Aging Well Rochester, I can honestly say that I love my career!
 The best part has been getting to know and work intimately with so many families.
-No matter what your ethnicity, religion or sexual orientation, I welcome the opportunity to get to know you and explore how I can partner with your family to help the elder in your life.
+No matter what your ethnicity, religion, sexual orientation or gender identity, I welcome the opportunity to get to know you and explore how I can partner with your family to help the elder in your life.
 It would be my honor to get to know your family.

 Return to top

 What makes an Aging Life Care Manager stand apart from the others is the commitment to stay focused on the needs of the client and family.
 Others may offer services for less, but what you receive cannot help but be influenced by the payment structure.

 Hospital- or insurance-based case managers are employees of the health care system.
 They are good professionals.
 Their focus, however, is to address the issues of patients within the institution and to make efficient use of services for their organization.